The best time to talk with speakers and attendees

 Jeff Kelley is a developer at Detroit Labs, where he builds apps in Swift but still has a soft spot for Objective-C. Author of Developing Apps for Apple Watch and Learn Cocoa Touch for iOS, he’s been working with iOS since its infancy in 2008.
 Jeff is passionate about building usable apps, the open-source community around Apple platforms, and will talk your ear off about electric cars and clean energy.
 Jeff loves raising his two kids and two dogs, Detroit, and organizing the Motor City CocoaHeads group.

-In this talk, you will learn the basics of Near Field Communication such as tagging, different technologies, and specifications.
-We will also take a peak to these new features and implement some of them in a quick example and other possible applications.
+In this talk, you will learn the basics of Near Field Communication such as tagging, different types of tags and their specifications.
+We will also take a peak to these new features and implement some of them in a quick example.

 Join me to see why I think learning about the new Core NFC features are important and the long-lasting implications they will have around the world.